MS400 turbofan engine

 The MS400 (MC-400) is a turbofan engine developed by the Ukrainian aircraft engine manufacturer Motor Sich.
-The engine is used for subsonic unmanned air vehicles.
+The engine is used for subsonic unmanned air vehicles, and is based on the earlier R-95-300 engine designed for use in the Kh-35/Kh-55 missiles.
+It was also proposed for the Turkish Gezgin missile.

 Specification

 The engine's specifications are as follows:

 Use

+A cutaway model of the R-95-300 engine, which forms the basis for the MS400 engine.

-Based on the MS400, the Luch Design Bureau in Kyiv designed a Ukrainian subsonic cruise missile with all-weather capabilities, the R-360 Neptune, with a range of up to 300 kilometres.
+The Luch Design Bureau in Kyiv designed a Ukrainian subsonic cruise missile with all-weather capabilities, the R-360 Neptune, with a range of up to 300 kilometres.

 The MS400 is also studied for the development of Vietnam's VCM-01 cruise missile family.